BrightSky-OSSDO/Stellar-Mesh/README.md

 *- Elon Musk*

 # Future Plans
-Currently, the Stellar Mesh only covers the Sun (Sol), Venus, Earth, Mars, the Asteroid Belt, and the Moon (Luna).
+Currently, the Stellar Mesh only covers the Sun (Sol), Venus, Earth, Mars, Phobos, Deimos, the Asteroid Belt, and the Moon (Luna).
 However, there are big plans for the future; plans as big as expanding the Stellar Mesh to include exoplanets!

 # License
 The Stellar Mesh is released under the Unlicense.